dbuenzli/dicomm/README.md

 Dicomm is a non-blocking streaming decoder for [DICOM][1] data elements.

-Dicomm depends on bigarrays and is distributed under the BSD3 license.
+Dicomm depends on bigarrays and is distributed under the ISC license.

 [1]: http://medical.nema.org/standard.html